Paclitaxel

 Contraception in males and females

-Women of childbearing potential should use effective contraception during treatment and up to 1 month after receiving treatment with paclitaxel.
-Male patients treated with paclitaxel are advised to use effective contraception and to avoid fathering a child during and up to six months after treatment.
+Women of childbearing potential should use effective contraception during treatment and for at least six months after the last dose of paclitaxel.
+Male patients with female partners of reproductive potential are advised to use effective contraception and to avoid fathering a child during treatment with paclitaxel and for at least three months after the last dose of paclitaxel.

 Fertility